anishdhandore/Type-Racer/README.md

-# Type Racer - Program that tests you typing speed!
+# Type Racer - Program that tests your typing speed!